 During the mid-19th Century, Jung Bahadur Rana became Nepal’s first prime minister to wield absolute power relegating the Shah king to mere figureheads.
 He started a hereditary reign of the Rana Prime Ministers that lasted for 104 years.
 The Ranas were overthrown in a democracy movement of the early 1950s with support from the the-then monarch of Nepal, King Tribhuvan.
 Soon after the overthrow of the Ranas, King Tribhuvan was reinstated as the Head of the State.
 In early 1959, Tribhuvan’s son King Mahendra issued a new constitution, and the first democratic elections for a national assembly were held.
 The Nepali Congress Party was victorious and their leader, Bishweshwar Prasad Koirala formed a government and served as prime minister.
 But by 1960, King Mahendra had changed his mind and dissolved Parliament, dismissing the first democratic government.

 After many years of struggle when the political parties were banned, they finally mustered enough courage to start a People’s Movement in 1990.
 Paving way for democracy, the then-King Birendra accepted constitutional reforms and established a multiparty parliament with King as the Head of State and an executive Prime Minister.
 In May 1991, Nepal held its first parliamentary elections.
-In February 1996, the Maoist parties declared People’s War against monarchy and the elected government.
+In February 1996, the Maoist parties declared a People’s War against the monarchy and the elected government.

 Then on 1st June 2001, a horrific tragedy wiped out the entire royal family including King Birendra and Queen Aishwarya with many of their closest relatives.
-With only King Birendra’s brother, Gyanendra and his family surviving, he has crowned the king.
+With only King Birendra’s brother, Gyanendra, and his family surviving, he has crowned the king.
 King Gyanendra abided by the elected government for some time and then dismissed the elected Parliament to wield absolute power.
-In April 2006, another People’s Movement was launched jointly by the democratic parties focusing most energy in Kathmandu which led to a 19-day curfew.
+In April 2006, another People’s Movement was launched jointly by the democratic parties focusing most energy on Kathmandu which led to a 19-day curfew.
 Eventually, King Gyanendra relinquished his power and reinstated the Parliament.
 On November 21, 2006, Prime Minister Girija Prasad Koirala and Maoist chairman Prachanda signed the Comprehensive Peace Agreement (CPA) 2006, committing to democracy and peace for the progress of the country and people.
 A Constituent Assembly election was held on April 10, 2008.
 On May 28, 2008, the newly elected Constituent Assembly declared Nepal the Federal Democratic Republic, abolishing the 240-year-old monarchy.
 Nepal today has a President as Head of State and a Prime Minister heading the Government.

 PEOPLE OF NEPAL

 The population of Nepal was recorded to be about 26.62 million according to a recent survey done by the Central Bureau of Statistics, Nepal.
 The population comprises about 101 ethnic groups speaking over 92 languages.
-The distinction in caste and ethnicity is understood more easily with a view of a customary layout of the population.
-Though, there exist numerous dialects, the language of unification is the national language, Nepali.
+The distinction between caste and ethnicity is understood more easily with a view of a customary layout of the population.
+Though there exist numerous dialects, the language of unification is the national language, Nepali.
 Nepali is the official language of the state, spoken and understood by the majority of the population.
 Multiple ethnic groups have their own mother tongues.
 English is spoken by many in Government and business offices.
-It is the mode of education in most private schools of Kathmandu and some other cities.
+It is the mode of education in most private schools in Kathmandu and some other cities.